tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 By giving other technical writers the opportunity to test your documentation, you create the same kind of sharing and review of content.
 You build a community rather than having each technical writer always work on independent projects.

-What might come out of a user test from a colleague is more than highlighting shortcomings about poor instruction.
+The outcomes from having colleagues test your docs might include more than just feedback about the shortcomings in a specific doc set.
 You might bring up matters of style, or you might foster great team discussions about innovative approaches to your help.
 Maybe you've integrated a glossary tooltip that is simply cool, or an embedded series button.
-When other writers test your instructions, they not only see your demo, they understand how helpful a feature is in a real context and they can incorporate similar techniques.
+When other writers test your instructions, they not only see your demo, they understand how helpful a feature is in a real context, and they can incorporate similar techniques.

 ## Observing users as they test your docs